 CARBOHYDRATES supply food energy for growth, body functions, and activity.
 They also allow protein and lipids to be used efficiently and normally.

-LIPIDS provide more than twice the energy of carbohydrates or protein to power growth and functionality.
-Fatty acids are some of the body’s most abundant lipids.
-Linoleic and alpha-linolenic fatty acids are essential because they are not made by the body and must be attained by food.
-These fatty acids are building blocks for arachidonic acid (ARA) and docosahexaenoic acid (DHA), both of which are important for brain and eye development.
+LIPIDS (fats) provide more than twice the energy of carbohydrates or protein to power growth and functionality.
+Lipids are made up of fatty acids.
+Linoleic acid and alpha-linolenic acid are considered essential fatty acids because they are not made by the body and must be obtained by food.
+These fatty acids are converted to arachidonic acid (ARA) and docosahexaenoic acid (DHA), both of which are important for brain and eye development.

 PROTEINS help develop, maintain, and repair new tissues throughout the body, including in the brain.

-VITAMIN E is an antioxidant that is found in cells, including cells in a baby’s developing eyes and brain.
+VITAMIN E is an antioxidant found in cells, including cells in a baby’s developing eyes and brain.
 Vitamin E helps protect these cells.
 It’s also essential for structure and function of the nervous system, retinas, and skeletal muscles.
-Similac® formulas have a form of naturally occurring vitamin E, but common food sources of vitamin E include:
+Common food sources of vitamin E include: